 On a typical infrared camera, you’ll spot a special configuration of bulbs being used.
 High-power infrared LED lights are positioned all around the outside of the camera lens.

-IR is used for many different filming applications and is particularly useful for wildlife filmmaking.
+IR is used for many filming applications and particularly for wildlife filmmaking.
 This is because the invisible IR light doesn’t disturb animals, as they can’t see it either.
 This means that secretive nocturnal animals and rarely seen night-time activity can be filmed.

 Night vision goggles that use this technology are most commonly used in military and law enforcement operations.

 Night vision is so useful in security cameras because it helps them to detect motion more accurately, so they pick up movements by an intruder and can alert you instantly.

 Many night vision CCTV cameras also come with extra features and functions to further enhance the clarity and quality of the footage.
-These include blur reduction technology, curved PIR sensors to improve detection angles and extremely high power, super low glow LED lights.
-Whether you opt for these more sophisticated cameras all depends on what you’ll use them for, and of course your budget.
+These include blur reduction technology, curved PIR sensors to improve detection angles, extremely high power, and super low-low LED lights.
+Whether you opt for these more sophisticated cameras depends on your budget and what you’ll use them for.

 A night vision camera can be an excellent tool for a wide range of different applications.
 For example: